-In order to receive a satisfactory result for Unit 1, students must attend each of the practical experiences.
+In order to receive a satisfactory result for all outdoor and environmental study units, students must attend each of the practical experiences.
 These are designed so students can enrich their understanding and link theory into practice in a range of outdoor environments.
 In assessments, students will have to demonstrate their understanding of how their participation on the camps links to what they have been studying.
 The theory looks at learning about different types of environments as well as why and how humans use these environments in different ways and the impacts of this.